 The Department is available to provide technical assistance with the development of your plan of correction.
-If you have any questions, please contact Maxine Milam at (916) 654-2177, or at the email address provided above.
+If you have questions, please contact Danielle Hurley, Research Data Specialist I, Office of Community Operations, at (916) 654-3228, or by email, at dds.ca.gov.